gl-prout/socle-flask/README.md

 ## Special files

-- `__init__.py` is where you setup external python or flask modules
+- `__init__.py` is where you set up external python or flask modules
 - `constants.py` is where you can define constants to be used anywhere in the app
 - `webapp.py` is the main entrypoint to your application

 ## Serving using WSGI

-You will have to install the requirements system wide instead of inside a python virtualenv.
+You will have to install the requirements system-wide instead of inside a python virtualenv.

 You will also have to configure your virtualhost like this